MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/data-collection-log-json.md

 ### Incoming stream schema

 > [!NOTE]
-> Multiline support that uses an [ISO 8601](https://wikipedia.org/wiki/ISO_8601) time stamp to delimited events is expected mid-October 2024
+> Multiline support that uses a time stamp to delimited events is now available

 JSON files include a property name with each value, and the incoming stream in the DCR needs to include a column matching the name of each property.
 You need to modify the `columns` section of the ARM template with the columns from your log.